koenoe/tvseri.es/README.md

 ```

 - To obtain TMDB keys, log into your account and visit [this link](https://www.themoviedb.org/settings/api).
-- To generate a Google Cloud key, go to [this page](https://console.cloud.google.com/apis/credentials) and ensure that the Google Vision service is enabled for the API key.
 - For Vercel KV, follow [this quickstart guide](https://vercel.com/docs/storage/vercel-kv/quickstart#create-a-kv-database).
 - To obtain a mdblist.com API key, visit [this link](https://mdblist.com/preferences/).